Tonkatunk/Mabi-Pro-Lazyfae-Mods/README.md

 Removes the game tips from loading screen and the tips that pop up when you use demi.
 ___
 data/db/itemdb.xml<br>
 Some fairly broad edits here.
-Update some items name and/or descriptions.
 Applied my own Item Filter, which consists of decreasing text size of items I don't normally pick up as well as removing the item appearance when laying on the ground.
 Functionality wise, the items can still be picked up and used.<br>
 Fomor Scrolls now tell you the reward amount for collecting the set amount, it does not factor in the server gold bonus.
 Evidence of Boss Monster tells you the monster it was dropped from.<br>
 Phoenix feathers were renamed to Life Crystal and given a unique description.
 There other mods to change appearance, data/gfx/char/item/mesh/item_feather_001.pmg and data/gfx/imgage/item_phoenix_feather.dds<br>
+I had previously edited some untranslated items, with names/descriptions I could find from other sources, due to a hiatus I have reverted this and may re-translate in the future.
+Wanted to minimize potential problems during a large update.<br>
+Item Bags will just give you the total bag space, so it will look like Item Bag (80) instead of Item Bag(8x10) for example.
+Also attempting to differentiate between bag types, you can't equip multiple different bags but not two bags of the same type.
+Wanted this distinction to be clearer.<br>
 ___
 data/db/minimapinfo.xml<br>
+EDIT: Zoome will not be included anymore.
 Adds zoom to minimap regions that will support it.
 Removes fog from all minimaps outside of dungeons.
 This will reveal places like Solea and Ant Hell.
 Also will remove the fog/exploration done for Iria's minimaps.
 ___
 data/db/partyboardcategory.xml<br>
 Improves some features allowed for Party Board Restrictions.
 More "Total Levels" restrictions are added, and text changed from Accrued Levels or w/e was previously used.
 Production Mastery has been moved up on the list, to be right under Total Levels category, should make setting up a production party more convenient.
 Carpentry has been added as a possible restriction, and placed right under Production Mastery.
 "Mediation" has been fixed to read as "Meditation."<br>